-- Is it clear that facilities can use measure results to improve performance? - Would there be potential harms from implementing this measure? - Do the benefits of the measure outweigh any potential unintended consequences?
+- How can the performance results be used to further the goal of high-quality, efficient healthcare? - Would there be potential harms from implementing this measure? - Do the benefits of the measure outweigh any potential unintended consequences?

-Preliminary rating for Usability and use: High Moderate Low Insufficient
+Preliminary rating for Usability and use:

+□ High

+□ Moderate

+□ Low □ Insufficient